YashPatel91/brats_2020_3DUnet/README.md

 We have experimented different model such as ElasticNet, SVR (Suppor Vector Regression), Random Forest Regression,Gradient Boost, SGD Regression and we found the Random Forest Regressor to be the best model for predicting survival rate.
 In order to calculate the patients' survival rate, we employed mean absolute percentage error (MAPE).
 The fact that there wasn't enough data provided for task 2 to be performed resulted in a lower overall MAPE of 0.311.

 ![python](readme_images/AE_result.gif)

+**Note: The folder Other Test runs contains our experimental files and readme Images contains images which we used in our ReadME.md file.**

 ## Acknowledgements
 We would like to thank Dr. S. Mohammed for his assistance throughout our project and for giving us insightful advice for our project.
 We also like to thank the Peralman School of Medicine at the University of Pennsylvania for giving us the information we required for this project.
 Lastly we would also like express our gratitude to Lakehead University for facilliating this project as our final year project.